Taylor Correctional Inst., FL

 Visitation

-- Do not travel to Taylor CI until you have been notified that your visitation application has been approved.
+• Do not visit until you are notified that your visitation application has been approved.

 Communication